 Something about this spoke to feeling sick, to my life.
 I really did not want to feel sick.
 I wanted to be healthy, to be back at the gym, to be inspired and having abundant energy to inspire others.
 But that was not what I was experiencing.
 Far from it, I just felt like sitting all day.
 And maybe that is what I’m supposed to do.

 The May Night completely surrenders.
 It lets go in the winter.
-It lets itself die, at least to the untrained eye.
-It goes deep into its roots, and waits there.
-It waits until something within itself awakens, in its own time.
-It lets go, and by doing so, rests, and then is renewed when May rolls around – into bigger and brighter flowers than the year before.
+At least to the untrained eye, it lets itself die.
+It goes deep into its roots, and waits there until something within itself awakens, in its own time.
+By letting go, it rests, and then is renewed when May rolls around – into bigger and brighter flowers than the year before.

 Something was calling me to just surrender to being sick.
 To let go, be with it, let myself lie on the couch or sit in the garden for hours.
 To let my outer self, the image I hold in the world and the image I hold in myself die off, and pull into my roots.
 But was I doing that?
 No. I was clinging onto what I thought I should be – like the Rhododendrons.
 I wanted to be blooming, to be bright pink, and showy.
 By holding onto what I thought I should be, which clearly wasn’t happening, I was actually preventing myself from becoming what I would naturally bloom into.